 recipe variations

-To make blueberry pancakes, pour the batter into the pan as usual, then place a few fresh blueberries on top.
+- blueberry pancakes – Pour the batter into the pan as usual, then place a few fresh blueberries on top.
 Allow to cook for a few minutes before flipping.

-To make lemon raisin pancakes, add the finely grated zest of one large lemon and 100g raisins or sultanas to the pancake batter.
+- To make lemon and raisin pancakes, add the finely grated zest of one large lemon and 100g raisins or sultanas to the pancake batter.

 If you have any leftover pancakes, they can be stored in an airtight tin or tupperware box for the next day.
 I wouldn’t recommend storing them for longer than a day or two.

-To freeze pancakes, allow to cool down completely then place them on a t Once the pancakes have frozen, place in freezer bags or a freezer safe
+To freeze pancakes, allow to cool down completely then place them on a tray that will easily fit inside your freezer.
+Once the pancakes have frozen, place in freezer bags or a freezer safe

 need a refined sugar free pancake recipe?